eondula/fastClustering/README.md

-# cs-651-research-project
+# Fast Clustering
-As pointed out by Hiroku (Introduction to the Modeling and Analysis of Complex Systems), emergence is observed as systems scale while self-organization over time.
-Complex systems are hard to engineer.
 This project attempts to demystify the nuanced complexities as observed from a prototype software model that can be used to initiate the learning component of a neural network architecture assumed to be in control of content from public server.
 In this case any remote [CARLA](http://carla.org/) server.

-### Mobility Model:
+## Mobility Model:

 ## How are vehicles simulated?